GitauHarrison/notes/api_flask/04_unique_resource_identifiers.md

 ```

-Flask provides the `get_json()` method to extact JSON from a request and return a Python dictionary or `None` if JSON data is not found in the request.
+Flask provides the `get_json()` method to extract JSON from a request and return a Python dictionary or `None` if JSON data is not found in the request.
 In the event `None` is returned, this will cause an error in the API.
 To ensure that we always get a dictionary, we provide the fallback `{}` such that the new data expression is `get_json() or {}`.

-To register a new user, we make user we got all the information by checking if the mandatory three fields have been included (the `about_me` field is not mandatory).
+To register a new user, we make sure we got all the information by checking if the mandatory three fields have been included (the `about_me` field is not mandatory).
 Also, we make sure that the data being submitted does not exist in the `User` table (meaning they are being used by another user).
 Should any of those checks fail, we provide an informative error message to the client.

 Once all validations are passed, we can now register a new user.
-The argument `new_user` is set to True to allow for the password which was not part of the user representation.
+The argument `new_user` is set to True to allow for the addition of the password which originally was not part of the user representation.

 We, then, need to return this user's response so the `to_dict()` returns the payload.
 The status code for a payload that creates a new resource or entity is 201.
 The HTTP protocol requires that a 201 response includes a `Location` header that is set to the URL of the new resource.